benji/darwins-dream-cpp/README.md

 - Multi threading

 - incorporate some kind of gravity constraint to have creatures a bit less linear?
 Maybe allow to grow from any existing cell, not only the head?

+- key to trigger sanity check? multiple cells at same position

+- don't allow species with impossible shape (z<0 or collision with self), that will remove a few useless checks.